-This section presents the guiding principles that can be used as the basis for designing the internal assessment and some common assessment practices for History.
+This section presents the guiding principles that can be used as the basis for designing the internal assessment and some common assessment practices for History for use in schools.
 Some of these principles are common to both internal and public assessment.